 Wiser! #14 (Premium): Central Bank Digital Currencies are coming.
 It's not a question of whether, but when.
 And China has stolen the march and is years ahead of the rest of the world.

-Strategic Insights: A vision of what's to come with CBDCs, Digital Payments, QR codes, frictionless payments
+CBDCs: a vision of what's to come with CBDCs, Digital Payments, QR codes, frictionless payments

 If you saw the subject heading of this article and thought “not interested, I’ll skip this”…THINK AGAIN!

 This a story you need to know about.

 It’s a story of how China turned the world’s largest populace into a nation without the need for cash.
 The old, the young, the poor and uneducated, from the beggars on the street to the largest businesses.

 It is also a story about Central Bank Digital Currencies, aka CBDCs.
 A 4 letter acronym that you’ll be seeing a lot of as more governments begin the transition to Digital Currency.

 To help me explain this lesson in mass-scale cultural and technological transformation, I turned to an expert with first-hand experience of this fascinating story.

 Richard Turrin is/was a banker, a business school professor in Shanghai, and an IBMer with a brief to "reimagine banking" in Singapore.
 He went freelance as an AI and innovation consultant, writing a highly acclaimed best-selling book called "Innovation Lab Excellence".

 Richard has lived in China for the past 11 years and experienced firsthand China's rapid transformation into a cashless society.